ajay8005/Project-Portfolio/README.md

 This repository contains interactive web applications (web apps) built using R and Shiny.
 Each app has a live URL you can visit to explore its features.
 Below is a list of the projects available:

 1. **[S&P 500 Investment Simulator](https://ajay-sharma.shinyapps.io/InvestmentSimulator/)** - Explore historical S&P 500 trends and simulate portfolio growth using Monte Carlo simulations.
+2. **[California Crash Data Explorer](https://ajay-sharma.shinyapps.io/app3/)** - Analyze California crash data (2021–2022) with an interactive Shiny app.
+Visualize crash trends, map collision locations, and filter by severity, violation type, and time of occurrence.
-2. **[Harry Potter Text Analysis App](https://ajay-sharma.shinyapps.io/app2/)** - Explore the Harry Potter series using advanced text mining techniques.
-Perform sentiment analysis, compute TF-IDF scores, and analyze word frequencies across books and chapters.
+3. **[Harry Potter Text Sentiment Analysis](https://ajay-sharma.shinyapps.io/app2/)** - Explore the Harry Potter series using advanced text mining techniques.
+Perform sentiment analysis, compute TF-IDF scores, and analyze word frequencies across books and chapte

 ### Source Code